Mangiferin

 Mangiferin is a glucosylxanthone (xanthonoid).
 This molecule is a glucoside of norathyriol.

 Natural occurrences

 Mangiferin was first isolated from the leaves and bark of Mangifera indica (the mango tree).
 It can also be extracted from mango peels and kernels, Iris unguicularis, Anemarrhena asphodeloides rhizomes and Bombax ceiba leaves.
 It is also found in the genera Salacia and Cyclopia, as well as in coffee leaves and some species of Crocus.

 Among the group of Asplenium hybrids known as the "Appalachian Asplenium complex", mangiferin and isomangiferin are produced only by Asplenium montanum and its hybrid descendants.
 The distinctive gold-orange fluorescence of these compounds under ultraviolet light has been used to aid in the chromatographic identification of hybrid Aspleniums.

 Research

-Preliminary research is conducted on the potential biological properties of mangiferin, although there are no confirmed anti-disease effects or prescription drugs approved, as of 2019.
+Preliminary research is conducted on the potential biological properties of mangiferin, although there were no confirmed anti-disease effects or prescription drugs approved, as of 2019.